anontechnology/documentation/docs/tutorials/rules.md

 Entity type constraints consist of a list of [entity type keys](/glossary/entity-type) and will match incoming data belonging to an entity of one of the specified types.

-## Entity value constraints
+## Value constraints

-Entity value constraints are applicable only to data rules.
+Value constraints are applicable only to data rules.

-Entity value constraints allow you to activate rules based on things that are true about the data subject whom the data belongs to, rather than just basing it off of the data point itself.
-An entity value constraint consists of three parts: the attribute to consider, the value to compare the data subject's value of the attribute to, and the precise way the attribute values should be compared (referred to as the predicate).
+Value constraints allow you to activate rules based on various properties of the value of an attribute.
+A value constraint consists of three parts: the attribute to consider, the value to compare the value of the attribute to, and the precise way the attribute values should be compared (referred to as the predicate).
+Value constraints can be combined with entity tag actions to allow tags to be added based off of the values of the entity's other attributes.

 The valid predicates are as follows: